-Maine Coon vs Ragdoll
+Maine Coon vs Ragdoll: a quick comparison

 |Fur Length||Long, uneven, shaggy, neck ruff and furry britches||Long, fairly even, silky, neck ruff and furry britches|